The Paleo diet encompasses fresh fruit and vegetables, but what about mushrooms – are mushrooms Paleo?

 They’re also associated with nutrient intake because they seem to help us absorb the nutrients in the foods we eat.
-Their chemical compounds help to make the vitamins and minerals in our food more bioavailable, so that our body can use them.
+Their chemical compounds help to make the vitamins and minerals in our food more bio-available, so that our body can use them.

 What do other Paleo experts say?

-Mark Sisson says: “Humans have probably always eaten mushrooms since mushrooms grow wild everywhere….they’re good sources of relatively rare nutrients like selenium, copper, and pantothenic acid.”
+- Mark Sisson says: “Humans have probably always eaten mushrooms since mushrooms grow wild everywhere….they’re good sources of relatively rare nutrients like selenium, copper, and pantothenic acid.”

-Chris Kresser says: “The [foods] that are most highly recommended for health…are asparagus and broccoli and kale and spinach, mushrooms, arugula, lettuce, [but]they respire so rapidly that within two or three days of harvest they might have half or even less of the antioxidants.”
+- Chris Kresser says: “The [foods] that are most highly recommended for health…are asparagus and broccoli and kale and spinach, mushrooms, arugula, lettuce, [but]they respire so rapidly that within two or three days of harvest they might have half or even less of the antioxidants.”

 Are mushrooms Paleo?